Species Spotlight: Red legged Partridge

 Despite its introduced status, the conservation of the Red-legged Partridge in Britain is important because the natural range of the species is restricted almost entirely to three of the European countries, France, Spain and Portugal, where numbers are declining.

 Due to its Mediterranean origin, the red-legged Partridge thrives on dry areas of sandy soils and breeds most successfully in the highest of summer temperatures.
+These birds are often commonly on farmland due to having a diet based around leaves and small invertebrates.
 It has been less susceptible than its smaller relative the grey Partridge to the reduction of cereal insects since the 1950s because its chicks consume considerably more seeds and vegetation even imminently post-hatch.

 The Red-legged Partridge is very attractive for sporting estates to rear and release due to the red-legged Partridges ability to lay more in captivity.
 Since starting in 1963, this practice increased very quickly as it was seen as a means of maintaining a partridge shoot despite the decline of the Grey.